Tag Archive for: hip pain

 2. You’ve been mis-diagnosed

 This is the most common reason why hip pain doesn’t go away.
-Just about everyone I see in my office with hip pain tells me they’ve been diagnosed with “hip bursitis”, when in reality, only 15% of women and 8% of women have true hip bursitis.
+Just about everyone I see in my office with hip pain tells me they’ve been diagnosed with “hip bursitis”, when in reality, only 15% of men and 8% of women have true hip bursitis.

 Hip bursitis occurs when you have inflammation of the bursa on the side of your hip.
 It’s typically caused by blunt trauma to your hip, or overuse/imbalance of the musculature there.
 It’s actually extremely easy to resolve so if your hip pain is persisting, this is likely not the reason.